b-fuze/deno-dom/README.md

 Deno DOM has **two** backends, WASM and native using Deno native plugins.
 Both APIs are **identical**, the difference being only in performance.
-The WASM backend works with all Deno restrictions, but the native backend requires the `--unstable --allow-ffi` flags.
-You can switch between them by importing either `deno-dom-wasm.ts` or `deno-dom-native.ts`.
+The WASM backend works with all Deno restrictions, but the native backend requires the `--unstable-ffi --allow-ffi --allow-env --allow-read --allow-net=deno.land` flags.
+A shorter version could be `--unstable-ffi -A`, but that allows all permissions so you'd have to assess your risk and requirements.
+You can switch between them by importing either `jsr:@b-fuze/deno-dom` for WASM or `jsr:@b-fuze/deno-dom/native` for the native binary.

 Deno DOM is still under development, but is fairly usable for basic HTML manipulation needs.